irsbugs/pygubu-arrays/README.md

             self.label_list[i].grid(row=0, column=i,)
 ```
 ###  Enhance the button callback method to perfrom updates of the label array.
-*Pygubu Designer* provides a callback template, based on how it was setup for the three buttons.
+*Pygubu Designer* provides a callback template method, based on how it was setup for the three buttons.
 The callback also passes each buttons id as a string, so which button has been clicked on can be easily determined.
-The code below shows the advantages of using a label array, `self.label_list[]`, in the little code is required to fill the label array with data.
+The code below shows the advantages of using a label array, `self.label_list[]`, and the little code that is required to fill the label array with data.

 ```
     def button_cb(self, widget_id):  # <-- Method heading provided by pygubu designer